Air Fryer Potato Wedges are the perfect solution when you only need a small quantity and you don’t feel like turning on your oven.

 You don’t want to cut the wedges too thin as we aren’t trying to make French fries, but you also don’t make them super thick, since we want them to cook properly before browning.

-Do You Have To Soak Them Before Cooking?
+Do You Have To Soak Potatoes Before Cooking?

 You can soak the potatoes wedges in ice water for 30 minutes if you want.
-Soaking potato wedges in water removes some of the starch, is said to make them more crispy.
+Soaking potato wedges in water removes some of the starch and is said to make them more crispy.
 It also helps the potatoes not to stick together while cooking.

 However, I tested both soaking and not soaking the potato wedges before cooking and I didn’t see any difference in taste or texture.
 You can give it a try if you want and let us know what you find, but personally, I’m happy to skip that extra step (and time).